priv-kweihmann/meta-buildutils/README.md

 ### Configuration

 Configuration is done by bitbake variable __AUTO_INHERIT_CONF__.
-It is a space separated list of item (see below).
+It is a space separated list of items (see below).
 Best is to place this variable along the inherit.
 E.g.